JimmyBlakemore/JimmyBlakemore/README.md

 Explore my GitHub repository, where I document the early steps of my coding journey.
 From humble HTML pages to experimenting with CSS styles, each commit marks a stride towards bridging the gap between storytelling and code.

-## Professional Identity

-Beyond the world of coding, I continue to wear multiple hats as a **writer, editor, and author**.
-This exploration into web development is an exciting augmentation of my creative repertoire.

-Let's connect and share insights on the synergy between the written word and the digital canvas.
-Join me as I traverse the fascinating intersection of writing and web development!

 <!--
 **JimmyBlakemore/JimmyBlakemore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.